Bringing the Heat: The Hat Bar Experience at Weddings

 The Calm and then the Storm

-It started slow — a curious couple wandered in and got first pick.
-She wanted her initials on the outside, he wanted his inside the brim.
-Then a third guest appeared… and suddenly the room was full.
+It started slow.
+A curious couple wandered in and got first pick.
+She wanted her initials on the outside and he wanted his inside the brim.
+Then a third guest appeared and suddenly the room was full.

 “Wow!
 What’s this?”